ChristofferRa/pyfluidproperties/README.md

 p_dyn = 0.5*my_fluid.rho*v**2
 ```
 ##### Calculating a single property
-Calculate and use single properties with "get_*"-functions, just change * to one of the basic properties letters:
+Calculate and use single properties with ".get_*"-functions, just change * to one of the basic properties letters:
 ```
 # Enthalpy for saturated steam at p = 5 bar(a)
 h = my_fluid.get_h(p = 5, x = 1.0)
 ```

 ### Available functions
-Use either as an object containing all the properties or access them individually using the provided get_* functions.
+Use either as an object containing all the properties or access them individually using the provided .get_* functions.
 Each function should be called with two keywords/properties to define a fluid state.
 Valid combination depends on function, all possible combinations are presented for each function below.
 ##### Valid keywords/property
 | Keyword  | Description|
 | ------    | ------    |